Lennie Hoffmann, Baron Hoffmann: Legal career

+He became a barrister in 1973.
+His first client was a law student who had been evicted from his lodgings.

 In 1963, he published the first edition of The South African Law of Evidence, a work which became the standard text and which has since been published in four editions.
 After being called to the Bar from Gray's Inn in 1964, Hoffmann became one of the most sought after and highly priced barristers of his generation and was quickly made a judge, having taken silk on 19 April 1977.

 Judicial career

-He was appointed to the Courts of Appeal of Jersey and Guernsey on 20 November 1980 and stayed in office until 1985 and was appointed to the High Court of Justice, Chancery Division from 1985 to 1992.
+He was appointed to the Courts of Appeal of Jersey and Guernsey on 20 November 1980 and stayed in office until 1985.
+He was also appointed to the High Court of Justice, Chancery Division from 1985 to 1992.
 On 23 July 1985, he was knighted upon his appointment, as is customary for High Court judges.

 He was subsequently appointed to be a Lord Justice of Appeal on 1 October 1992 and stayed in office until 1995.
 In 1995, Hoffmann was appointed a Lord of Appeal in Ordinary (more commonly known as a Law Lord) and thereby raised to the peerage as Baron Hoffmann, of Chedworth in the County of Gloucestershire.

 Twinsectra v Yardley (trust law) and MacNiven v Westmoreland (tax law) are prominent examples of his judicial positions.
 Both cases led to differences of view between him and Lord Millett.
 Hoffmann gave the leading judgment in Investors Compensation Scheme Ltd v West Bromwich Building Society, in which he set out five principles for interpreting contracts.

 He retired as a Law Lord on 20 April 2009 and joined the Centre for Commercial Law Studies, Queen Mary, University of London, as Honorary Professor of Intellectual Property Law.